- Analytical Chemistry

 The German Arzneibuch-Kommentar provides scientific explanations to the European Pharmacopoeia.

 The European Pharmacopoeia is the regulatory framework for the production and testing of medicinal products that is binding for Germany and Europe.

 The Arzneibuch-Kommentar provides the explanations that are required to understand the regulations, and to correctly interpret test results.

-You can access the current DVD version of the Arzneibuchkommentar online via the information center, please contact Dr. Maria Pechlaner.
+For online access to the current version, please contact Dr. Maria Pechlaner.

 Swiss Reference Work by Documed, since 1979 the leading source for approved drugs in Switzerland, acknowledged both by Swissmedic and the pharmaceutical industry.

 The Kompendium contains information about drugs in Switzerland, inter-action checks, optical identity of drugs (identa), therapeutic registers, list of companies und suitable dosages for children.

 ASM Handbooks Online is a peer-reviewed source of information on ferrous and non-ferrous metals and materials technology.